Raragyay/ACT4E-mcdp-package/docs/API_primitivedps.md

 ## Adding or multiplying by a constant

+The next set of DPs implement addition or multiplication by a constant.
+The constant is specified by an object of type `ValueFromPoset`.

 ::: act4e_mcdp.primitivedps
     options:
       members:
         - ValueFromPoset

+## Adding a constant

 ::: act4e_mcdp.primitivedps
     options:
       members:
         - M_Fun_AddConstant_DP
         - M_Res_AddConstant_DP

+## Multiplying by a constant

+::: act4e_mcdp.primitivedps
+    options:
+      members:
         - M_Fun_MultiplyConstant_DP
         - M_Res_MultiplyConstant_DP

 ## Adding or multiplying functionality and resources together